The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Shannon Entropy and Relative Entropy---Motivations, Interpretations, and Characterizations

 A recent axiomatization of entropies developed by Knuth and Skilling \cite{knuth_skilling:2012} just might provide the strongest justification for entropic apportionment, in the sense of requiring the \textit{fewest} overtly probabilistic assumptions.
 Their axioms and arguments do however involve some significant mathematical technicalities involving lattice theory, so are only summarized briefly here.

 Knuth and Skilling build on the pioneering work of the physicist Richard Cox \cite{cox:1946,cox:1961}, who motivated the usual rules of the probability calculus from more basic desiderata of logical consistency, and established that probability theory is essentially the unique quantification of rational degree of belief and the unique extension of deductive logic to cases of uncertainty, where information may be incomplete, and the truth value of propositions may not be known.
 Knuth and Skilling begin with what appears to be a somewhat more general situation, seeking natural constraints\footnote{The authors speak of respecting certain lattice \textit{symmetries}, but it might be more accurate to say that the demand is that valuations embody structure-preserving homomorphisms between the lattice and the numerical assignments on the lattice.} to be satisfied by any \textit{valuations} on the elements of a \textit{distributive lattice}.\footnote{Bayesian probabilities live on a so-called \textit{Boolean lattice} of propositions, which is closed and consistent under all logical disjunctions (ORs), conjunctions (ANDs), and negations (NOTs), and their combinations.
 Knuth and Skilling employ the broader construct of a \textit{distributive lattice} equipped with notions of meet, join, and partial order (which in many cases can be identified with set-theoretic intersection, union, and inclusion, respectively).
 Boolean lattices are special cases of distributive lattice, but by focusing on the latter, the authors manage to motivate the rules of probability theory without direct recourse to the use of logical negation.
 In fact, they do not even make use of all of the defining properties of a distributive lattice, so it may turn out that their conclusions will hold for a still broader class of lattices or partially ordered sets.} They are able to infer that compatibility with the underlying structure\footnote{They make much use of ordering and associativity properties, but need not assume commutativity of the measure from the start.
 Additivity, and thereby commutativity, for the valuations are derived rather than postulated.
 They do make much use of an independence postulate, which again says that independent problems can be analyzed separately or together, and conclusions should be the same.} of the lattice of possibilities requires that the valuations be equivalent (up to an invertible mapping) to the usual notion of nonnegative, additive measures.
-Each such measure is uniquely determined by the values assumed on the ``atomic'' elements just above the ``bottom'' of the lattice, and if these atomic valuations are normalized so as to sum to unity, the valuations will satisfy all of the mathematical rules of probability, whether or not they are naturally interpreted as probabilities in the sense of degrees of rational belief or as degrees of partial implication.\footnote{In a Bayesian framework like that of Knuth and Skilling, all probabilities are \textit{conditional} degrees of belief, so technically probabilities are constructed as ratios of what the authors call measures, rather than measures themselves.}